 - Range sessions that include practice of shooting techniques and shot placement.

-- Hunt sessions where participants pair with seasoned hunters in either a small group (two students to one mentor) or one-on-one.
+- Mentored hunt sessions during which participants pair with seasoned hunters in either a small group or one on one.

 Hunting, Trapping, & Shooting Information